divacs/BarberBookingAPI/README.md

 ## 🧪 TestJobController

-- Created a separate `TestJobController` to isolate all testing endpoints from production logic.
+- Created a separate `TestController` to isolate all testing endpoints from production logic.
 - Allows manual execution and scheduling of reminder jobs.

 ---